safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 Once there are enough confirmations in the service the transaction is ready to be executed.
 The account that will execute the transaction needs to retrieve it from the service with all the required signatures and call the method `executeTransaction` from the Safe Core SDK.

-The method `executeTransaction` expects an instance of the class `SafeTransaction` so the transaction needs to be transformed from the type `SafeMultisigTransactionResponse`.
+The method `executeTransaction` accepts an instance of the class `SafeTransaction` so the transaction needs to be transformed from the type `SafeMultisigTransactionResponse`.

 ```js
 import { EthSignSignature } from '@gnosis.pm/safe-core-sdk'